ingo/ingo.github.io/_recipes/fluffy_dinner_rolls.md

 ---
-title: Fluffy Dinner Rolls
-original_title: Fluffy Dinner Rolls
+author: Cook's Illustrated
 category: Breads
 description: Moist, fluffy American dinner rolls that are great when fresh and can be made a day ahead.
-image: 38378_dptghyubxvwt8slj6u0x.jpg
+image: fluffy_dinner_rolls.jpg
+original_title: Fluffy Dinner Rolls
 size: Makes 12 rolls
-time: 1¾ hours, plus 1¾ hours resting and 20 minutes cooling
-author: Cook's Illustrated
 source: https://www.americastestkitchen.com/search?q=Desserts%20or%20Baked%20Goods&dFR[search_site_list][0]=cio&fR[search_course_list][0]=Desserts%20or%20Baked%20Goods&fR[search_document_klass][0]=recipe
+time: "1\xBE hours, plus 1\xBE hours resting and 20 minutes cooling"
+title: Fluffy Dinner Rolls
 ---
 This recipe is a classic dinner roll recipe that applies a bread-making method commonly called by its Chinese name, tangzhong.
 The rolls can be made a day ahead and refreshed before serving by wrapping them in aluminum foil and heating them in a 350-degree oven for 15 minutes.

 ### Ingredients